The Seattle Roofing Company branded trucks at a job site

 Step 8 — Read the Contract Before Signing (Every Word)

 A roofing contract is a legal document worth thousands of dollars.
 Read it completely before signing.
+For context on typical project costs, see our Seattle roof replacement cost guide and roof repair cost guide.

 What Must Be in Every Roofing Contract